nav-e/nav-e.github.io/wiki/Project-Ideas/Project-Ideas.md

 * Good knowledge in JavaScript
 * Good knowledge in App development (preferably based on web app migration)
 * Interest in refactoring existing software to improve quality

+### Construction of a database

+For now we load small areas directly in the server RAM.
+That is ineffective and computationally expensive so your goal in context of GSoC 2016 will be to design a database using NoSQL in combination with GO.
+To succeed this project we supposed that you:
+* Implement a NoSQL database using go
+* Feed the database with OSM way nodes, streets, buildings, ...
+* Provide an API to access the data

+Your skill set:
+* Good knowledge in database schemas and optimization
+* Experience with GO
+* Interest in navigation problems and OSM API